Bound (2015 film): Plot

 Michelle Mulan, an attractive woman in her forties, is a real estate broker who has recently been promoted at a failing firm.
 Although she is fully qualified for her new position, she was promoted because of her father, Walter's, status as chairman.
 While other executives want to sell the firm, she thinks it would be more of an advantage for her father's company to merge with a larger firm.

 Despite unfulfilled sexual desires, Michelle does not cheat on her boyfriend George.
 As a single mother, she struggles to raise her teenage daughter, Dara, who wants more freedom in her life.
-Michelle takes Dara to a local restaurant dinner one evening, where she meets a man named Ryan Black, 15 years younger than she, who becomes enamored of her.
+Michelle takes Dara to a local restaurant dinner one evening, where she meets a man named Ryan Black, 15 years younger than she, who becomes enamoured with her.
 After dropping Dara off at home, Michelle returns to the restaurant, where Ryan tries to seduce her.
 She fends him off, but accepts his telephone number.
 Although, initially, she decides not to meet him, but the next day, after the merger is authorized, she does meet with him.
 After rejecting a marriage proposal from George, Michelle goes out with Ryan.
 On their date, he introduces her to the world of BDSM, after which Michelle cheats on George.
 After breaking up with George, Michelle begins to date Ryan, easily giving in to his dominating personality.

 Falling in love, Michelle begins to call Ryan her "master" and refers to herself as a "messy whore."
 At a benefit dinner, Ryan begins to insult Michelle's client, Jesse Aaron, and to operate a vibrator egg she is wearing while she is with Jesse.
 Still, Michelle manages to get Jesse to consider a merger.